ACM Empowered: The Business Communication Loop

 Papyrus EYE Widgets

 Papyrus enables intuitive, fully functional graphical user interfaces.
-Empowered employees can create user interfaces powerful without programming effort through the powerful Papyrus EYE Widget technology.
+Empowered employees can create user interfaces powerful without programming effort through the powerful Papyrus EYE Widgets technology.
 Widget definitions are centrally managed, version-controlled and time-stamp deployed to all production servers.
 EYE Widget applications are deployed identically in the desktop and in the browser.

 Authorized knowledge workers can build their own GUI by using existing Widgets from the Repository and populating those with business data.